How to keep on keeping on, even when you might not want to…

 Just like The Lion King, staying motivated is all about the circle of life.
 If, at the end of our first 5 tips you find that you’re still not getting motivated to lose weight, it’s time to circle back to number 1 and remember that it’s okay to breakaway.

-If you eat something you shouldn’t or you don’t make it to the gym, rather than feeling ashamed, try looking at it with a different perspective.
+If you eat something you shouldn’t or you don’t have the chance to exercise, rather than feeling ashamed, try looking at it with a different perspective.

 Maybe your mind needed those rapid-fire endorphins that eating the chocolate bar gave you.
 Perhaps your body wanted to take a rest and spend the evening on the couch.